 Most common site: Obstruction at the entrance of the nasolacrimal duct is the most frequent.

-Epiphora includes not only lacrimal passage obstruction but also hypersecretion of tears (e.g., reflex tearing due to dry eye).
-If reflux occurs during lacrimal irrigation, obstruction can be diagnosed.
-Evaluate tear secretion with BUT measurement or Schirmer test to differentiate.
+Tearing includes not only lacrimal drainage obstruction but also hypersecretion of tears (e.g., reflex tearing due to dry eye).
+If reflux is observed during lacrimal irrigation, obstruction can be diagnosed.
+Evaluate tear secretion by BUT measurement or Schirmer test for differentiation.

-Dacryoliths: Occur in 7.5% of nasolacrimal duct obstruction cases and increase the risk of acute dacryocystitis4).
+Lacrimal sac stones: Complicated in 7.5% of nasolacrimal duct obstruction cases, posing a risk for acute dacryocystitis4).

-Intralacrimal tumors: Pathological examination during DCR reveals granulation/reactive lymphoid hyperplasia in 5.9% and tumors in 1.4% (of which 69% are malignant)5).
+Intracanalicular tumors: Pathological examination during DCR reveals granulation tissue/reactive lymphoid hyperplasia in 5.9% and tumors in 1.4% (of which 69% are malignant)5).

 Chronic dacryocystitis: Stagnation of tears and secretions proximal to the obstruction leads to bacterial overgrowth, resulting in chronic dacryocystitis.

-Causes of nasolacrimal duct obstruction include chronic inflammation, age-related changes, as well as Stevens-Johnson syndrome, ocular cicatricial pemphigoid, and drug-induced causes (glaucoma eye drops, antiviral drugs, anticancer agents).
+Causes of nasolacrimal duct obstruction include chronic inflammation, age-related changes, as well as Stevens-Johnson syndrome, ocular cicatricial pemphigoid, and drug-induced factors (glaucoma eye drops, antiviral drugs, anticancer agents).

 Moderate